 \subsubsection{ERA-Interim}\label{sec:ERA-Interim}

 We use ERA-Interim data as an apriori and first-guess input for the optimal estimation retrieval, and as input for the neural network cloud mask.
 ERA-Interim is a reanalysis of the global atmosphere, and is available from 1979 until today \citep{ERAInterim,Dee11}.
 The atmospheric profile variables are defined at 60 vertical levels.
-The original horizontal resolution is defined through a T255 spherical-harmonic representation for the basic dynamical fields, and through a reduced Gaussian grid with \texttildelow 79 km spacing fur surface fields.
+The original horizontal resolution is defined through a T255 spherical-harmonic representation for the basic dynamical fields, and through a reduced Gaussian grid with \texttildelow 79 km spacing for surface fields.
 We downloaded ERA-Interim data from the ECMWF's MARS archive at a default spatial resolution of 0.72\textdegree, and at 0.1\textdegree\ for the neural network cloud mask input variables (\autoref{tab:ERA-Interim}).
 We acquired analysis (i.e. not forecast) data at 6-hourly timesteps.
 After download, all files were converted from GRIB to NetCDF format and remapped to the CC4CL preprocessor grid through CDO.
 This was necessary, as ERA-Interim coordinates are defined at the cell boundaries, whereas they are defined at the cell centres within CC4CL.
-The reanalysis data are temporally interpolated onto the satellite image's centre time.
-Two ERA-Interim files before and after this time are linearly weighted as a function of their relative time differences.
+The reanalysis data are temporally interpolated onto the satellite image's centre time by linearly weighted the files before and after.

 ERA-Interim's land-surface model still needs to be improved in terms of its simulation of soil hydrology and snow cover.
 This affects the utilization of satellite data over land surfaces within ERA-Interim, which has negative effects on the representation of clouds and precipitation \citep{ERAInterim}.
-The confidence in temperature trend estimates however has improved considerably, so that ERA-Interim data have been used as an alternative to observational datasets to monitor climate change \citep{Willett10}.
+The confidence in temperature trend estimates, however, has improved considerably so that ERA-Interim data have been used as an alternative to observational datasets to monitor climate change \citep{Willett10}.

 \subsubsection{Land use}\label{sec:USGS}